Botanical: Scutellaria lateriflora

 Skull Cap has been given to alcoholics who are suffering from withdrawal symptoms and delirium tremens (DTs).
 It is believed to be helpful in treating barbiturate, tranquilizer and drug withdrawal symptoms.

 A flavonoid glycoside in Skull Cap is believed to have anti-inflammatory and analgesic properties that can

 remedy pain by reducing inflammation, as opposed to opiates, which affect the brain.

 American Skull Cap (Scutellaria lateriflora) is thought to be a powerful antioxidant that appears to protect red blood cells from free radical damage more effectively than vitamin E, and it also shows some promise in preventing the oxidation of blood fats.
 Working on that same objective, scientists at the University of Chicago researched these properties when they studied the Chinese herb, Scutellaria baicalensis (another species of Skull Cap) and confirmed that similar extracts contain powerful antioxidants that can significantly reduce cellular damage due to free radicals, the highly reactive compounds that are generated during metabolism and which contribute to the normal wear and tear of the cell.
 However, American Skull Cap is preferable, not only because of its variety of benefits, but also because of other safety concerns with the Chinese plant and its side effects, particularly relating to blood glucose.

 Skull Cap is said to strengthen the heart muscle, improve circulation and may be helpful for treating cardiovascular disease.

-Skull Cap has been used to treat snakebites and the bites of poisonous insects.
+Skull Cap has been used by herbalists to treat snakebites and the bites of poisonous insects.